dallaylaen/refutable-js/README.md

 # Overview

-refutable is a lightweight and flexible assertion and contract programming tool.
+`refutable` is a lightweight and flexible assertion and contract programming tool.
-It evaluates blocks of conditions and notifies the user should some of the checks fail.
+It evaluates blocks of conditions (aka contracts) and notifies the user should some of the checks fail.

 * Usable in both a standalone app or a browser.
 The compressed download size in <10kB.